Walk in new park: Dodgers open NLDS with 5-1 win over Padres

+ARLINGTON, Texas (AP) — Justin Turner and the Los Angeles Dodgers had a walk in the new park to start their National League Division Series.

-ARLINGTON, Texas (AP) — The Los Angeles Dodgers had already drawn nine walks before Mookie Betts got their first hit with one out in the sixth inning, and they went ahead to stay on Corey Seager’s sacrifice fly right after that in a 5-1 win Tuesday night over the NL West rival San Diego Padres in the opener of their best-of-five Division Series.
+The patient Dodgers had already drawn nine free passes before Mookie Betts got their first hit in the sixth inning, and they went ahead to stay on Corey Seager’s sacrifice fly right after that in a 5-1 win Tuesday night over the NL West rival San Diego Padres.

+“We didn’t get a lot of hits early, but we took great at-bats and we made those guys work,” said Turner, who drew two bases on balls.
+“Our offense is at its best when we’re walking as many times as we’re getting hits.”

-Mike Clevinger made it only two pitches into the second inning in his postseason debut for the Padres before leaving hurt, and their heavily worked bullpen couldn’t keep putting up zeros — or keeping runners off base, even though San Diego gave up only four hits.
+Mike Clevinger made it only two pitches into the second inning of his postseason debut for the Padres before leaving with the same elbow injury that sidelined him during the first round.
+San Diego’s heavily worked bullpen couldn’t keep putting up zeros — or keeping runners off base, even though the Padres gave up only four hits.

-Game 2 of the series, which is being played in the Texas Rangers’ new ballpark, is Wednesday night.
+Game 2 in the best-of-five series at the Texas Rangers’ new ballpark is Wednesday night.

-When Chris Taylor, the No. 9 batter in the Los Angeles order, walked with one out in the sixth in a 1-1 game, it was the ninth walk through 27 batters and the Padres were already on their sixth pitcher.
+When Chris Taylor, the No. 9 batter in the Los Angeles order, walked with one out in the sixth in a 1-1 game, it was the Dodgers’ ninth walk through 27 batters and the Padres were already on their sixth pitcher.
 Betts then doubled into the left-field corner to break up the no-hitter, sending Taylor to third and setting up Seager’s sac fly.

+“We felt like it was a matter of time,” Cody Bellinger said.
+“We grinded, and it was a good team win.”

-Los Angeles added three more runs after that, on RBI singles by Justin Turner and Cody Bellinger.
-Another run scored on a wild pitch.
-The Dodgers also got their 10th walk, matching Atlanta in 1997 for the most in a nine-inning NLDS game.
+Los Angeles got all its hits in the sixth, including RBI singles by Turner and Bellinger.
+Another run scored on a wild pitch and the Dodgers also drew their 10th walk, matching Atlanta in 1997 for the most in a nine-inning NLDS game.

+The Dodgers scored an unearned run in the fourth when Bellinger reached on a two-out throwing error by rookie second baseman Jake Croneworth after two walks and a wild pitch earlier in the inning.

 Dustin May (1-0), the 23-year-old Dodgers right-hander who grew up about 30 miles away in Justin, Texas, struck out three over two perfect innings in relief of Walker Buehler.
-Kenley Jansen, the fifth Los Angeles pitcher, completed a three-hitter.
+Kenley Jansen, the fourth reliever, finished a three-hitter for Los Angeles.

-Garrett Richards (0-1), the sixth of nine Padres pitchers, was gone after giving up the hit to Betts.
-And so was manager Jayce Tingler, who was ejected by plate umpire Lance Barrett when making yet another pitching change.
+Garrett Richards (0-1) was gone after giving up the hit to Betts.
+So was rookie manager Jayce Tingler, who was ejected by plate umpire Lance Barrett for arguing balls and strikes when making yet another pitching change.

+“Bottom line, we lost the battle of the strike zone on both sides,” Tingler said.
+“We know they’re a disciplined team, and they didn’t chase.
+At the same time, we had chances offensively and they made some big pitches to get out of some jams.”

 With injured starters Clevinger and Dinelson Lamet out for the first round, the Padres became the first team to use at least eight pitchers in three consecutive playoff games.
 Nine relievers combined on a four-hit shutout in the Game 3 clincher over the St. Louis Cardinals last Friday.